 Operating System

 The C programming language was created with the intention of writing UNIX operating systems.
-Furthermore, the execution time of programmes written in C is comparable to that of assembly language, making C the most important component in the development of multiple operating systems.
+Furthermore, the execution time of programs written in C is comparable to that of assembly language, making C the most important component in the development of multiple operating systems.
 It was used to write the Unix kernel, Microsoft Windows utilities and operating system apps, and a large portion of the Android operating system.

 3D Movies